Silent Auction Bid Sheet Template / Generator

 Is there a Word, Excel, or Google Sheets version of this bid sheet template?

 The printable bid sheets export as PDF, which is the format auction teams actually use at the table.
-Your item list also exports to CSV, so you can open it in Excel or Google Sheets, edit it as a working bid sheet template, and re-import items by pasting them straight back in.
+You can also paste items from a spreadsheet into the bulk-import field.
 Most static Word and Excel templates online are read-only screenshots of the same fields this generator already builds for you, with the math done.

 Does anything save between visits?

 Your items are saved in your browser's local storage, so you can close the tab and come back.
 Nothing is sent to a server.
 Clear your items or use a different browser and the slate is blank again.
-Export to CSV to keep a permanent copy.
+Copy a share link to back up a snapshot you can reopen later.

 Should I still run a paper auction, or go mobile bidding?